rastersoft/autovala/README.md

 ## PROJECT FILE FORMAT ##

 The project file has a very simple format.
-Ussually you should not need to manually edit it, but when the guesses of autovala are incorrect, you can do it, and your changes will be remembered each time you refresh the file.
+Ussually you don't need to manually edit it, but when the guesses of autovala are incorrect, you can do it, and your changes will be remembered each time you refresh the file.